What Do I Need to Sign My TOD Deed in Texas?

 Witness, notary, and remote online notarization (RON) requirements for TOD deeds in Texas.

 To execute a tod deed in Texas: Schedule a notary appointment (in-person or online via RON).
 Record the deed with the county recorder before death.
 Include a legal description of the property.
-Wet signature and physical recording required
+Sign remotely in a live video session with an online notary

 No. TOD deeds work by being recorded against a specific parcel of real estate, so the deed must be a Texas TOD deed recorded with the Texas county where the property sits.
 A TOD deed signed in another state cannot transfer Texas real property, regardless of how it was executed.
 If you own real estate in more than one state, each parcel needs its own state-appropriate TOD deed.
 See the document portability tool for the full breakdown.